Killing of journalists in the Gaza war: International press bodies

 The Committee to Protect Journalists (CPJ) is actively looking into all cases of journalists affected—whether killed, injured, detained, or missing—due to the conflict.
 CPJ stated this was the deadliest conflict for journalists in the past 30 years.
 They have urged Israel to conduct a thorough investigation into the death of Palestinian journalist Mohammad El-Salhi, make the results of the investigation public, and promptly take measures to guarantee the safety of media personnel covering the conflict.
 The CPJ president stated the killing of journalists in Gaza "appear to have been targeted."
+A 2026 Committee to Protect Journalists report stated that 2025 was the deadliest year for journalists since it began collecting data and that Israel was responsible for two-thirds of all press killings in both 2025 and 2024.

 Reporters Without Borders asked the International Criminal Court in November 2023 to begin a priority war crimes investigation into the killing of nine journalists.
 RSF noted 41 journalists had been killed during the first month of the conflict, stating multiple journalists had been killed by Israel in their homes.
 Israel maintains records of the place and residence of every person in Gaza.
 RSF claimed Israel had used targeted strikes to kill journalists in Gaza.

 The Arab and Middle Eastern Journalists Association has condemned the spate of deaths and restated that: "Targeting journalists is a stark violation of press freedom and international human rights law".
 The Committee to Protect Journalists stated, "More journalists were killed in the first three months of the Israel-Gaza war than have ever been killed in a single country over an entire year".
 In August 2024, Israeli forces reportedly shot journalist Salma al-Qadoumi in the back while she was reporting in Khan Younis.

 The director of Democracy for the Arab World Now stated international journalists were portrayed by the Israeli government as being biased toward Palestinians, and as a result, soldiers saw journalists as "representative of their enemy" and were thus not punished for killing the media.
 The International Federation of Journalists stated, "I think this is now a press freedom issue.
 I think we have to ask ourselves, 'What is the [Israeli military] trying to achieve?
 Why won't they let foreign journalists in?'"
 The CJP stated the conflict was the most dangerous situation for journalists it had ever seen.
 The CPJ's Middle East director stated, "Israel's longstanding record of impunity in journalist killings must face public scrutiny".

 Reporters Without Borders filed a complaint with the International Criminal Court in December 2023 over the killing of seven more Palestinian journalists, including Samer Abu Daqqa.
 On 7 January 2024, the CPJ stated the deaths of Hamza Dahdouh and Mustafa Thuraya needed to be investigated and those who killed them held accountable.